Praveen2645/Solidity-Projects/README.md

 #Ecommerse.sol
 its a Ecommerse contract where seller can add his products, and buyer can buy from the listed products.
 If manager snese something wrong about the contract eg: hacking, than the manager can destroy the contract.

+#eventManagmentbasic.sol
+smart contract for event where one can list the events.